 Since we manufacture and sell our products worldwide, our business is subject to risks associated with doing business internationally.
-Our revenues from our non-U.S. operations represented approximately 48% of total revenues for the three months ended March 31, 2004.
+Our revenues from our non-U.S. operations represented approximately 42% and 45%, respectively, of total revenues for the three and six months ended June 30, 2004.
 We anticipate that revenue from international operations will continue to represent a substantial portion of total revenues.
 In addition, a number of our manufacturing facilities and suppliers are located outside the United States.
 Accordingly, our future results could be harmed by a variety of factors, including:

-- changes in foreign currency exchange rates, which resulted in a foreign currency loss of approximately \$143,000 for the quarter ended March 31, 2004 and an increase of foreign equity of approximately \$948,000 for the quarter ended March 31, 2004. - changes in a specific country's or region's political or economic conditions, including western Europe and Japan, in particular, - potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - difficulty in staffing and managing widespread operations, and - unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.
+- changes in foreign currency exchange rates, which resulted in a foreign currency loss of approximately \$26,000 and \$169,000 for the three and six months ended June 30, 2004 and a decrease in foreign equity of approximately \$506,000 for the three months ended June 30, 2004 and an increase of foreign equity of approximately \$442,000 for the six months ended June 30, 2004. - changes in a specific country's or region's political or economic conditions, including western Europe and Japan, in particular, - potentially negative consequences from changes in tax laws affecting the ability to expatriate profits, - difficulty in staffing and managing widespread operations, and - unfavorable labor regulations applicable to European operations, such as severance and the unenforceability of non-competition agreements in the European Union.